 (g) any other prescribed means.

-In order for the Ministry of Transportation and Infrastructure (MoTI) to have administration and control over a travelled way, the travelled way must be established as highway in a manner consistent with the Transportation Act.
+In order for the Ministry of Transportation and Transit (MoTT) to have administration and control over a travelled way, the travelled way must be established as highway in a manner consistent with the Transportation Act and can not be subject to the Community Charter.

-Creation of public road on a plan prepared pursuant to the Land Act does not establish highway under the Transportation Act but instead creates public road, under the administration and control of the Ministry of Forests.
+Creation of public road on a plan prepared pursuant to the Land Act does not establish highway under the Transportation Act but instead creates public road, under the administration and control of the Ministry of Water, Land and Resource Stewardship.

 - The land surveyor submits an application for a parcel designation to SG through myLTSA.